 We have set ourselves an ambitious but realistic goal: 80% of our ready-to-wear clothes will be eco-friendly by 2025.

-At Claudie Pierlot, we source and manufacture 63% of our Spring/Summer 2020 collection's SKUs from the Europe-Mediterranean area - we are always eager to make the most of high-quality expertise.
-All of our shoes are manufactured in Portugal, a country which is known for its expertise in shoes.
+At Claudie Pierlot, we source and manufacture 67% of our Fall/Winter 2020 collection's SKUs from the Europe-Mediterranean area - we are always eager to make the most of high-quality expertise.
+87% of our shoes are manufactured in Portugal, a country which is known for its expertise in shoes.
 In order to minimise the environmental impact of the items manufactured in Europe, we opt for road transport only, which pollutes less than air or sea transport.

 Sourcing from Asia

 For some specific skills, such as knitwear from China, part of the SKUs from Claudie Pierlot collections are manufactured in Asia.
 In order to minimise the environmental impact of these items, as much as possible is sent by sea rather than air as it causes less pollution.
-For example, for the pieces delivered at the end of January 2020 from the Spring/Summer 2020 collection, 80% of the pieces sent from Asia to Europe were sent by boat.
+For example, 76% of of our Fall/Winter 2020 collection's sent from Asia to Europe were sent by boat.
 In 2018, this percentage was 51%.

 At Claudie Pierlot, we have a strict zero waste objective for our materials and unsold articles which we started more than 5 years ago.
 We give unsold items at the end of collections to schools like the Lycée Saint Joseph college in Bordeaux to support educational projects, or to associations like AIDES, Odyssea, M’Panam, Croix-Rouge Genevoise and OhrHanna.